Ethical-Ralph/domain-info/README.md

 1. Clone the repository.
 2. Install Node.js and yarn if you haven't already.
 3. Open a terminal and navigate to the directory containing the codes.
-4. Install the required dependencies by running `npm install`.
+4. Install the required dependencies by running `yarn`.

 ## Usage